intro2AI/intro2AI.github.io/src/content/1/en/part1a.md

 <div class="content">
 We will Design 2 Automation Systems at a High Level:
-- [ ] Will you be allowed onto this Ride?
+- Will you be allowed on this Ride?
-- [ ] Only Cats are allowed inside this cave!
+- Only Cats are allowed inside this cave!
 </div>